Information Systems (ISA)

 Yearly Cycle: Annual.

 ISA 530.
-Fundamentals of Machine Learning.
+Fundamentals of AI and Machine Learning.
 3 Credit Hours.

 ISA 540.
-Large Scale Data Management and Data Ethics.
+Data Management in the Age of AI.
 3 Credit Hours.

 ISA 691.
 Directed Independent Study.
 3 Credit Hours.